tkher23/loan-default-models/README.md

 10. Comparing and choosing most effective and generalizable model

 ## Algorithmic Efficiency Comparison Results:
-Random Forest algorithm was able to identify a model that predicted the test set (over 50,000 examples) with 96%.
+Random Forest algorithm was able to identify a model that predicted the test set (over 50,000 examples) with 96% accuracy.
 Complexity of neural network architecture did not improve accuracy (cross-validation set error): models predicted loan status accuracy at 92%.